Amanda Coslor, CPM, LM

 After HMI, Kay joined the Soul of Money Institute and Lynne Twist to help offer transformational programs that empower individuals and organizations to create freedom, power, and sufficiency in their relationship with money.
 During this time, Kay consulted to and/or coached a number of visionary nonprofit organizations and their leaders.

-Kay has a Master’s Degree from Stanford University, and extensive training in spiritual/personal mastery, fundraising, environmental sustainability, cross-cultural approaches to healing, the practice of sufficiency, coaching, communication skills, leadership development, and team building.
+Kay has a Master’s Degree from Stanford University and extensive training in spiritual/personal mastery, diversity & inclusion, fundraising, environmental sustainability, cross-cultural approaches to healing, the practice of sufficiency, coaching, communication skills, leadership development, and team building.

 She is fluent in Japanese, conversant in Spanish, and has traveled and lived extensively outside the United States.
-Kay has learned much about the power of love as a mother of two adult children, and from her canine companion Lucy, her muse for a forthcoming book on love as a force for well-being and transformation.
+Kay has learned much about the power of love from her two adult children, two grandchildren, and from her canine companion I Love Lucy.
+Lucy is her muse for a forthcoming book on love as a force for well-being and transformation.

 consultant who specializes in integrating effective mission-based fundraising into the